 Wedding Day Tips

-From my experiences of capturing over 400 weddings, here are my wedding day tips with insight and practical advice to help you get the most out of your wedding day in terms of fun, flow and what works well.
+From my experience of capturing over 400 weddings, I’ve written some wedding day tips with insight and practical advice to help you get the most out of your wedding day in terms of fun, flow and what works well.
 Below where I refer to groom and bride - this of course this can be groom and groom or bride and bride.

 GETTING READY